sbabcoc/JUnit-Foundation/README.md

 Get the parent runner that owns the specified instance.
 * `LifecycleHooks.getTargetForRunner(Object runner)`
 Get the JUnit test class instance owned by the specified parent runner.
-* `LifecycleHooks.getTestClassWith(Object method)`
-Get the test class associated with the specified framework method.
 * `LifecycleHooks.getTestClassOf(Object runner)`
 Get the test class object associated with the specified parent runner.
 * `LifecycleHooks.getAtomicTestOf(Object runner)`